joesingo/truthdiscovery/reports/possible_structure.md

         * spectrum: https://github.com/totucuong/spectrum
             * This library implements some algorithms
             * It lacks proper documentation
-            * Lacks features such as control of iteration, uniform interaface for getting results, evaluation of algorithm accuracy on known datasets
+            * Lacks features such as control of iteration, uniform interface for getting results, evaluation of algorithm accuracy on known datasets
         * DAFNA-EA: https://github.com/daqcri/DAFNA-EA